Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Your data points may not fit a perfect linear equation.
-Regression is looking for the line through these points that minimizes the _sum of squared errors_ (see figure \@ref(fig:regresscc).
-The sum of squared errors represents ( _SSE_ ) the distance between each point and the line.
+Regression looks for the line through these points that minimizes the _sum of squared errors_ (see figure \@ref(fig:regresscc)).
+The sum of squared errors (_SSE_) represents the distance between each point and the line.
 Look up the word _orthogonal_ to see how this can vary.
-You square the errors so that negative numbers don't impact the results.
+You square the errors so that negative numbers do not cancel out positive numbers.